 Dhaka’s air quality “moderate” today

-With an air quality index (AQI) score of 68 at 9:30am, the densely populated metropolis ranked 22nd in the list of world cities with the worst air quality.
+With an air quality index (AQI) score of 57, recorded at 10:11am today, the capital of Bangladesh ranked 38th in the list of world cities with the worst air quality.

 An AQI between 50 and 100 is considered "moderate" with an acceptable air quality.
 However, there may be a moderate health concern for a very small number of people who are unusually sensitive to air pollution.